TOP 6 Tips On How To Wash a Car On a Hot Sunny Day

-It’s always hard to have ideal circumstances when washing your car.
-Especially if you live in some hot place such as Texas or California.
-Many people don’t have a dedicated place to wash their vehicles, so they have to do it even on sweltering and sunny days.
+And many people don’t have a dedicated place to wash their vehicles, so they have to do it even on sweltering and sunny days.

-- Wash your car earlier in the morning, or later in the evening
+- Wash your car earlier in the morning or later in the evening

 - Wash one section at a time